deadlysyn/terraform-keycloak-aws/README.md

 is simplistic, but adequate and easy to tweak based on your requirements.

-However, it is meant to serve two purposes: a starting point to get new environments online quickly for experimentation, and interface documentation.
+However, it is meant to serve two purposes: a starting point to get new environments online quickly, and interface documentation.
 Taking it's outputs as an example, you can easily provide similar inputs via configuration from existing infrastructure or a module of your choice.

 ### Encrypt Everything

-Whether ALB listeners, ECR , or RDS... anything that can have encryption enabled does by default.
-Aside from belief in the cypherpunk motto, this is particularly due to the fact Keycloak is a security service.
+Whether ALB listeners, ECR, RDS, or remote state... anything that can have encryption enabled does by default.
+Aside from belief in the cypherpunk motto, this is due to the fact Keycloak is a security service.

 The one exception today is intra-VPC traffic between the ALB and ECS containers.
 Fixing this so service traffic is FULLY encrypted is on the TODO list (PRs welcome).